bioconda/bioconda-recipes/docs/source/contrib-setup.rst

 Using a fork
 ++++++++++++

-If you do not yet have push access, then create a `fork
+If you do not have push access (see above), then create a `fork
 <https://help.github.com/articles/fork-a-repo/>`_ of `bioconda-recipes on
 GitHub <https://github.com/bioconda/bioconda-recipes>`_.
 Then clone it locally::